tldr-pages/tldr/pages/linux/uprecords.md

 # uprecords

-> Displays a summary of historical uptime records
+> Displays a summary of historical uptime records.

 - Display a summary of the top 10 historical uptime records: